eyesblue/LCD06BLR_ArduinoLib/README.md

 =====

 The project provide a arduino library for LCD06BLR which use HT1621 drive LCD.
-I bought the displayer from china, it drive with Holtek HT1621, there are 6 7-segment for display number, 5 dot between every number and 2 colon separate every 2 number, there are 8 arrows locate side of display(4 at right and 4 at left side), I didn't implement these arrows, you can reference develop.ino if you need implement it.
+I bought the displayer from china, there are 6 7-segment for display number, 5 dot between every number and 2 colon separate every 2 number, there are 8 arrows locate side of display(4 at right and 4 at left side), I didn't implement these arrows, you can reference develop.ino if you need implement it.

 Special variable - opposite
 =====